lumpfish/openjdk-tests/doc/MoreTriage.md

 `TEST: sun/security/krb5/auto/ReplayCacheTestProc.java`
-then for `jdk8` specify the test as `jdk/test/sun/security/krb5/auto/ReplayCacheTestProc.java` and for `jdk11+` specify the test as `test/jdk/sun/security/krb5/auto/ReplayCacheTestProc.java` (the top level 'jdk' and 'test' directories are reversed.
+then for `jdk8` specify the test as `jdk/test/sun/security/krb5/auto/ReplayCacheTestProc.java` and for `jdk11+` specify the test as `test/jdk/sun/security/krb5/auto/ReplayCacheTestProc.java` (the top level 'jdk' and 'test' directories are reversed).

 3. To make changes to the test case code and then rerun via a grinder: